code4it-dev/c4it-hugo/content/article/2023/102-feature-flags-from-azure-app-configuration/index.md

 By default, **Feature Flags are stored in an internal cache for 30 seconds**.

-Sometimes, it's not the best for your project; you may prefer a longer duration to avoid additional calls to the App Configuration platform; other times, you'd like to have the changes immediately available.
+Sometimes, it's not the best choice for your project; you may prefer a longer duration to avoid additional calls to the App Configuration platform; other times, you'd like to have the changes immediately available.

 You can then define the cache expiration interval you need by configuring the options for the Feature Flags: